 Then don’t forget that you have the Business plans 2, 3 and 4, with added numbers of monthly visitors and storage.
 Finally, Enterprise plans 1, 2, 3 and 4 also scale everything up in terms of numbers.

-Kinsta Pros & Cons
+Kinsta Pros and Cons

-- Solid speed: Kinsta loading speed was impressive when we tested it.
+Kinsta loading speed was impressive when we tested it.
 It’s good for both your SEO and your user experience.
 The powerful CDN, free SSL and last-gen PHP also give them points here.

-- Uptime: nothing to complain about here, Kinsta runs virtually 100% of the time.
+Nothing to complain about here, Kinsta runs virtually 100% of the time.
 If the rate drops below 99.9%, you get some money back.
 This is not bad at all, however, WP Engine guarantees 99.95% uptime in their service level agreement (SLA).

-- Support: it’s via chat only, but Kinsta support is some of the best I’ve received.
+It’s via chat only, but Kinsta support is some of the best I’ve received.

-- Server features and locations: 25+ locations worldwide to choose from.
+25+ locations worldwide to choose from.

-- Ease of use: straightforward navigation and a pleasant user experience for those who need to spend a bit of time in their hosting provider dashboard.
+Straightforward navigation and a pleasant user experience for those who need to spend a bit of time in their hosting provider dashboard.

-- Team management: unlimited users and you can easily define permissions and roles, both at the company and site level.
+Unlimited users and you can easily define permissions and roles, both at the company and site level.

-- Site backups: you only get 14 days automatic backups on the lower plans.
+You only get 14 days automatic backups on the lower plans.
 You’ll need to move up to the Business 3 plan to get 20 days.
 Manual backups and cloud backups are also available.
 Backups can be downloaded too.

-- Made for WordPress: that means the support team knows what they’re talking about, the architecture is optimized for the CMS, and you get useful resources on plugins and other WordPress-specific tools.
+That means the support team knows what they’re talking about, the architecture is optimized for the CMS, and you get useful resources on plugins and other WordPress-specific tools.

-- Free migrations: Kinsta has a WordPress plugin for you to automatically migrate a site into Kinsta.
+Kinsta has a WordPress plugin for you to automatically migrate a site into Kinsta.
 But all plans also come with some professional migrations that Kinsta’s team will do on your behalf; not many other providers offer this.

 WordPress-based professional websites will find a lot to love about Kinsta.
 You can keep your site (or sites) safe, online virtually all the time, and deliver decent site speeds for your users.
 It’s great for SEO, and reliable enough to host a big ecommerce site.